 Usually, you don’t have to worry since these contractions are just false contractions.
-Meaning to say, your uterus is just doing this as an exercise for it can aid the body in its preparation for childbirth.
+Meaning to say your uterus is just doing this as an exercise to aid the body in its preparation for childbirth.

 But don’t be too sure.
-As early as being 26 weeks pregnant, you have to learn the difference between a true labor contraction and a Braxton Hicks contraction because preterm labor could possibly happen in the second trimester.
+Although it might seem early, at 26 weeks, you have to learn the difference between a true labor contraction and a Braxton Hicks contraction because preterm labor could happen in the second trimester.
 It did to me; read my diary below!)

-True contractions in the other hand are the exact opposite.
-They would begin as irregular contractions and become regular and predictable, can be first felt in the lower back and travel to the abdomen like a wave, continue to contract even with rest and sleep, and achieve an increase in frequency, duration, and interval.
+True contractions, on the other hand, are the exact opposite.
+They would begin as irregular contractions and become regular and predictable.
+They can be first felt in the lower back and travel to the abdomen like a wave, continue to contract even with rest and sleep, and achieve an increase in frequency, duration, and interval.

 If you have even the slightest suspicion that your contractions may be real rather than false, contact your doctor immediately!

-Your lower back will continue to give you a little ache from time to time due to your growing uterus.
-Activities like lifting, bending, walking, and standing and sitting for long period of time will just aggravate the condition.
-So you better take time to rest and enjoy the baby that is inside your womb.
+Your lower back will continue to ache from time to time due to your growing uterus.
+Activities like lifting, bending, walking, standing, and sitting for a long time will aggravate the condition.
+Take your time to rest and enjoy your time with the baby that is inside your womb.

 However, I was dilating!
 And I’m only 26 weeks pregnant!!
-I was taken in ambulance to a hospital with expert neonatal care for very premature babies.
+I was taken by ambulance to a hospital with expert neonatal care for very premature babies.
 A complete shock!

 I was given medication through IV to stop the contractions and corticosteroid medications to help mature the lungs of my baby.

 After 1 day with IV, the contractions stopped.
 And like a miracle, the dilation stopped and actually reverted.
 The doctors say we should be grateful for every hour and day now that my baby stays inside the womb.
-I’ll remain in hospital for some time.
+I’ll remain in the hospital for some time.
+I am so scared! :-(

-Now what's it like for you to be 26 weeks pregnant?
-Share your situation by leaving a comment below.
+Are you also 26 weeks pregnant?
+Please share your experiences and thoughts by leaving a comment below!